 - 1. North America: the United States and Canada - 2.
 Europe: United Kingdom, France, and Germany - 3.
 Others: Asia other than Japan, China, Thailand, the Middle East, Oceania and Latin America

-Financial instruments, deferred tax assets, and net defined benefit assets are not included in the above.
+Financial instruments, deferred tax assets, and retirement benefit assets are not included above.

 (4) Information about Major Customers